Want to be a Freelance Writing Success? Develop These 6 Attributes

-I recently took part in a webinar hosted by Profnet’s Evelyn Tipacti, in which myself and ASJA president Randy Dotinga shared some tips for “Breaking into Freelance Writing.”
+I took part in a webinar hosted by Profnet’s Evelyn Tipacti, in which myself and ASJA president Randy Dotinga shared some tips for “Breaking into Freelance Writing.”
 Go check it out (Bonus: you’ll get to hear my Brooklyn accent in all its glory!).
 In the meantime, I wanted to share a few more follow up thoughts here.

 While everyone defines success differently, I define my own as being able to choose the work I want to do, and make a living doing it.
 It doesn’t happen overnight, but I believe you can fast track your road to success if you develop these key skills: